jbangdev/jbang-idea/README.md

 * Run Configuration support: run JBang script by right click
     * file name end with '.java', '.kt', '.groovy' or '.jsh'
     * file code should contain `///usr/bin/env jbang` or `//DEPS`
+* GAV completion for `//DEPS `
+    * text without colon - full text search `google.guava`, and words seperated by `.` or `-`
+    * text with one colon - artifact search based on groupId `com.google.guava:`
+    * text with two colons - version search based on groupId and artifactId `com.google.guava:guava:`

 <!-- Plugin description end -->